 Black mould removal

-Black mould is the name given to a specific genis of toxic mould, ‘Stachybotrys chartarum’.
-It is a common household problem that is generally down to poor ventilation, leaks or moisture in the air.
+Black mould is the common name given to a specific type of mould, ‘Stachybotrys chartarum’.
+It is a common household problem that is generally caused by condensation, leaks or moisture in the air.

-In addition to its unsightly appearance and damaging effect it can have on furniture and fabrics, black mould is also known for the harmful impact it can have on human and animal health.
+In addition to its unsightly appearance and damaging effect it can have on furniture and fabrics, black mould is also known for the potential health impacts it can have.

-All buildings, new and old, are potentially at risk from black mould and it can appear in any part of the home where there is a damp, stagnant atmosphere.
+All buildings are potentially at risk from black mould and it can appear in any part of the home where there is a damp, stagnant atmosphere.
 Continue reading this page for more help and advice on black mould, or find out how the professionals at Peter Cox can remove it from your property for good.

 Black mould has a very distinctive appearance.
 When active and germinating it is usually dark green or black and slimy.
 In its inactive state it will appear dry and powdery, however, it is important to recognise that black mould can cause problems in either state.

 If the affected wall is made of non-porous material then the black mould will appear on the surface, making it quite easy to spot and identify, however, it is often the case that black mould has grown in the cavities behind the wall itself or behind wallpaper, this is difficult to see without conducting a disruptive survey such as a borescope survey.

 Alongside an unappealing damp earthy smell in affected rooms you may notice the following signs of black mould…

 There are four typical reasons why you are seeing black mould on your walls: